mcintyre321/OneOf/README.md

 ### As a method return value

-The most frequent use case is as a return value, when you need to return different results from a method
+The most frequent use case is as a return value, when you need to return different results from a method.
+Here's how you might use it in an MVC controller action:

 ```
 public OneOf<User, InvalidName, NameTaken> CreateUser(string username)
 {
     if (!IsValid(username)) return new InvalidName();